 - The house plot has been selected because it has over 50% existing defined boundaries and sits in a hollow which slopes downwards from the existing nearby access track.
 This hollow arrangement would help to reduce the height of the proposal. - There would be a clearance onsite of gorse vegetation to enable space for the dwelling-house to be constructed however, in line with planning policy, 25% of the site would be planted in new trees and shrubs (see note on site plan) which would further integrate the dwelling-house into the landscape.
-Further, gorse vegetation is an unsuitable vegetation for wildlife because of its density. - From surrounding public vantage points only the ridge of the proposed dwelling-house would appear as "skyline."
-The nearby water tank and disused pump house building are both higher up the hillside helping to lessen the impact of this new development.
-Please see the photomontage drawing enclosed which is based on a view from the north-east direction which demonstrates how well the proposed dwelling-house would sit on the site.
+Further, gorse vegetation is an unsuitable vegetation for wildlife because of its density. - From surrounding public vantage points it is mainly the ridge of the proposed dwelling-house which would appear as "skyline."
+The nearby water tank sits at approximately the same height as the dwelling, helping to lessen the impact of this new development.
+Please see the photomontage drawing enclosed which is based on a view from the northeast direction which demonstrates how well the proposed dwelling-house would sit on the site.
 The Photomontage was compiled using the following software packages Re-soft Windfarm, 3ds max design 2013 and Photoshop Elements.
 Re-soft Windfarm is a software package which helps designers to accurately denote the height of wind turbines on scenes.
 On this occasion we utilized the technology to denote the proposed dwelling-house. - Following on from the above point we feel that our proposed development would not be overly prominent when compared to various existing buildings and structures within this vicinity.
-Please see photographs enclosed demonstrating this:

-Photo 1 - Burghead Maltings in centre / masts to right

-Photo 2 - Roseisle Distillery owned by Diageo

-Photo 3 - Roseisle Distillery owned by Diageo

-Photo 4 - Nearby Scottish Water tank

-Photo 5 - Existing houses at Clarklyhill with mast base to left

-Photo 6 - Existing houses at Clarklyhill
+Please see photographs enclosed demonstrating this: - Photo 1 Burghead Maltings in centre / masts to right - Photo 2 Roseisle Distillery owned by Diageo - Photo 3 Roseisle Distillery owned by Diageo - Photo 4 Nearby Scottish Water tank - Photo 5 Existing houses at Clarklyhill with mast base to left - Photo 6 Existing houses at Clarklyhill

-- Photo 7 Nearby sheds just off B9013 road / mast in background to left / Prominent view of Scottish Water tank in background to right. - (ii) We feel that the planning application should be treated on it's own merits and that it would be unfair to speculate about the possibility of development on surrounding hillside sites. - 2. (i) Concerning noise and shadow-flicker nuisance from the approved 50kw wind turbine on Strathdee Properties land (approximately 90 metres from this dwelling-house).
-If we were to obtain full planning permission for this application we would be willing to enter a legal agreement whereby we would not construct the wind turbine. - 3. (i) In regard to transportation issues The Moray Council state that "the visibility onto the public road and the access infrastructure is substandard and inadequate for any further intensification of traffic" I can confirm that these issues have all been resolved and we have submitted proposals to upgrade the access onto the public road, construct a new passing place and have denoted the appropriate existing visibility splays all in agreement with The Moray Council Roads Department.
+Photo 7 - Nearby sheds just off B9013 road / mast in background to left / Prominent view of Scottish Water tank in background to right.

+- (ii) We feel that the planning application should be treated on it's own merits and that it would be unfair to speculate about the possibility of development on surrounding hillside sites. - 2. (i) Concerning noise and shadow-flicker nuisance from the approved 50kw wind turbine on Strathdee Properties land (approximately 90 metres from this dwelling-house).
+If we were to obtain full planning permission for this application we would be willing to enter a legal agreement whereby we would not construct the wind turbine. - 3. (i) In regard to transportation issues, The Moray Council state that "the visibility onto the public road and the access infrastructure is substandard and inadequate for any further intensification of traffic."
+We have not actually received any transportation queries in regard to this application however I can confirm that in regard to a separate, nearby, planning application (ref 12 / 00405 / APP) we have submitted proposals to upgrade the access onto the public road, construct a new passing place and have denoted the appropriate existing visibility splays all in agreement with The Moray Council Roads Department.